 Digital vs printable goal sheets

 Digital templates excel at collaboration and automation.
 Multiple people can update progress simultaneously, calculations happen automatically, and integrations keep data flowing between systems.
+Spreadsheet-based formats like a goal setting template Excel file give teams a portable, customizable option that connects with existing reporting workflows.

 Printable versions still serve important purposes.
 Use them for:

-- Workshop sessions: when teams need to brainstorm without screens.
+- Workshop sessions: When teams need to brainstorm without screens.

-- Personal reflection: for individual planning and thinking time.
+- Personal reflection: For individual planning and thinking time.

-- Offline environments: where technology access is limited.
+- Offline environments: Where technology access is limited.

 Collaborative vs individual goal templates